 This experience has made me more confident in my ability to help this community because there were times throughout this journey where I doubted myself.
 Moreover, it demonstrated the value of engineering as it helps those that are in need.
 I desire to have more opportunities like this where I apply my knowledge to address real life problems and create meaningful solutions.

+Dear Abian:

+I think this is almost good to go.

+The story is well-structured and encapsulate your journey wonderfully.
+My suggestion would be to put more weight on your low points throughout this essay.
+Don’t be afraid to put more emotions and show vulnerability in telling your story.

+To show your personal growth, the reader would want to visualize your struggles leading up to your triumph or success.
+The valleys highlight the height of the mountaintops.

+Overall a well-polished second draft.
+Good job!

+ALL-in Essay Editor

+Thalia